Video Search Tools

 Is local or cloud video search better?

 It depends on your priorities.
 Cloud tools like Reduct and Frame.io are easier to share and collaborate on.
-FrameQuery takes a hybrid approach: lightweight proxies are uploaded for AI processing and deleted immediately, but your search index lives locally.
-That means offline search, fast results on large libraries, and your original footage is never uploaded.
+FrameQuery takes a hybrid approach: frames and audio are extracted on your device and sent for analysis, then discarded the moment analysis completes, your search index lives locally, and your originals never leave your machine.
+That means offline search, fast results on large libraries, and no permanent cloud storage of your footage.

 Try FrameQuery for free

-Index your footage locally with multimodal AI search.
+Cloud-indexed, locally searchable video with multimodal AI.
 Join the waitlist for early access.

 Join the waitlist